|Nutritional Guidelines (per serving)|

-Chop the tomatoes, reserving as many of their juices as possible (I find setting a cutting board inside a rimmed baking sheet or roasting pan a good way to catch all of the juices).
+Chop the tomatoes, reserving as many of their juices as possible.
 Put the tomatoes and their juices in a large pot and bring to a boil.
 Reduce heat to maintain a simmer and cook, stirring frequently, until they thicken up, about 30 minutes.

 Remove cans from their water bath and set them on a counter to dry and cool.
 Store jars in a cool, dark place until ready to use.